gadgets, to give you a hand :)

 As almost anyone living with a chronic aliment that causes body movement limitations can tell you, some things can be down right hard to do.
 For example: The simple act of opening a jar, can be either painful, or literally impossible.
 The list of other actions we find limited are almost too many to mention, however, there are ways to get around some of the problems, or at least make them less painful.

-Most items listed here, are also for those that have any kind of joint issues, such as Osteoarthritis and the like.( Which is most of us ) In fact most helper items made for that condition, will find a perfect fit in most FMer homes.
+Most of the items listed here, are also for those that have any kind of joint issues, such as Osteoarthritis and the like.( Which is most of us ) In fact most helper items made for arthritis, will find a perfect fit in most FMer homes.
 Things to get organized and simplify our lives, are a must have on any FMers shopping list, That said, here are a few ideas ...

 In the kitchen:

-This is an old favorite come back to life; It's just pop in everything you want to cook, bring it up to heat, turn it down lower, set a timer and walk away.
+This is an old favorite come back to life; Pop in everything you want to cook, bring it up to heat, turn it down lower, set a timer and walk away.
 Hear the buzzer sound, take it off, let it cool and you have some of the best meat, potatoes, etc. almost without effort.
 I could not live without mine.

 Yet another old time favorite, come back to the foreground recently, which is put in everything you want to cook, set it high to heat it all up, then turn it down low and again, walk away.
 Come back and stir it once in a while or check water levels, and the pot will have ready to eat food come dinner time.